Layering (horticulture)

+Types of layering

 In ground layering or simple layering, the stem is bent down and the target region is buried in the soil.
 This is done in plant nurseries in imitation of natural layering by many plants such as brambles which bow over and touch the tip on the ground, at which point it grows roots and, when separated, can continue as a separate plant.
 In either case, the rooting process may take from several weeks to a year.

-There are two methods of air layering, which do not involve burying the stem.
-In ring air layering, the exposed wound is covered in a growth medium such as sphagnum moss, and wrapped in a material such as plastic.
-The roots grow into the medium and after a period of time, the stem is separated from the original plant.
-Tourniquet air layering has a similar method to air layering, except that instead of creating a wound, a wire is wrapped around the stem and the ends are twisted until it is very tight.